-The six proposed work sessions are summarized below, and each is estimated to be approximately two hours in duration (though some may require more or less time).
+The five proposed work sessions are summarized below, and each is estimated to be approximately two to three hours in duration (though some may require more time).

-Work Session 1 - Provide Introduction and Framework

-This first work session should be considered the project kick off meeting.
-During this work session, the working group will discuss overall project objectives and individual roles, an overview of the risk assessment process and data collection, and will begin developing a stakeholder engagement strategy.
-The results of this meeting will shape the working group's development of the HIRA (or another variation of a local risk assessment), which will be developed beginning after this work session with a full draft prepared before Work Session 3.
+Work Session 1 - Provide Introduction and Framework, and Assess Community Vulnerability This first work session should be considered the project kick off for the working group.
+During this work session, the working group will discuss overall project objectives and individual roles, an overview of the risk assessment and data collection process and will begin developing a stakeholder engagement strategy.
+Following the initial framing of the project, the working group will assess community vulnerability and develop problem statements, which will be used in subsequent work sessions to identify specific planning implementation tools.
+The results of this meeting will also shape the development of the risk assessment, which will be developed after this work session.

-- Identify community issues and current projects underway - Frame the risk assessment process and identify hazards to be addressed - Collect and review background information and data - Develop a stakeholder engagement strategy through problem statements, which will be used in subsequent work sessions to identify land use planning solutions.
+- Identify community issues and relevant current projects underway - Frame the risk assessment process and identify hazards to be addressed - Assess community vulnerability - Develop problem statements gaps in current programs, plans, and regulations based on the community's vulnerability to hazards, and generate a list of planning strategies for consideration.